 Malolo Island & Likuliku Lagoon Resorts

-This is one of the better resorts I’ve seen to accommodate children.
+This is one of the better Mamanuca accommodation I’ve seen for families.
 There’s a special kids play center called Tia’s Treehouse to keep the little darlings busy while mom and dad sip tropical drinks.
 Even at dinner, which hosted on a large deck overlooking the sea, time was devoted (a little too much time perhaps) to enthrall the little ones with a hermit crab race.
 For the adults there’s a great spa with wonderful massage therapists and three excellent restaurants.

 We did have lunch and dinner at Malolo, and both meals were excellent.
 The chef is not afraid to experiment with any combination of local ingredients and among the products of this alchemy are kava brownies.
 My colleagues and I enjoyed a great vegetarian curry, an incredibly good salad, an excellent pizza and fresh, locally caught fish.
 Let’s not forget the nice white sand beach too.